blackfyre/flsun.community/src/guide/troubleshooting.md

   - one for chassis fan (mount it next to motor driver heatsinks)
 - The fans are 60x60x15, 12V (QQ) or 24V (QQ-S) (except for power supply fan: 12V)
 - You can consider the [Noctua mod](/guide/upgrades.md#noctua-fans)

+## Filament grinding away the extruder inlet (QQ-S)

+It's easy to fix this, and there are multiple solutions!

+- put a short PTFE tube into the inlet (yes, it even expects you to do so)
+- install a filament guide, there are multiple on thingiverse
+- install a filament detector (2-in-1 solution)